bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [VTT FPS Meter](https://github.com/ardittristan/VTTFPSMeter) - Adds an FPS meter, used for testing and perfroamnce debugging.
   - There is also [FPS Meter](https://foundryvtt.com/packages/fpsmeter/) which is similar.

+## Modules In Testing
+- [Laptop Form Fix](https://foundryvtt.com/packages/laptop-fix/) - Fixes issues where the some Form Applications put the submit button off screen on laptops.
+- [Illandril's Chat Enhancements](https://foundryvtt.com/packages/illandril-chat-enhancements/) - Enhances the chat by showing player names in IC messages, replacing actor names with token names, and showing who you are currently speaking as.
+It also simulates hovering over a token when hovering over a chat message associated with a token.
+- [Autocomplete Whisper](https://foundryvtt.com/packages/autocomplete-whisper/) - Foundry VTT module to enhance chat whisper targeting with typeahead suggestions and popup menu of available targets.

 ## Modules Pending Review
-- [Laptop Form Fix](https://foundryvtt.com/packages/laptop-fix/) - Fixes issues where the some Form Applications put the submit button off screen on laptops.
 - [Show Art](https://foundryvtt.com/packages/token-hud-art-button/) - Adds a button to the token or tile HUD that opens the target actor's artwork, or their token artwork on right-click.
 - [FoundryVTT Image Drop](https://gitlab.com/mesfoliesludiques/foundryvtt-image-drop) - Allows dropping Journal Entry to the canvas as Tile
 - [Lazy Money](https://github.com/DeVelox/lazymoney) - Easily add or remove currency with automatic conversion and no overdraft.